Rockypocky77/ChancifySATPrep/sat8.md

 55. If 9(x + 4) = 7(x - 6), what is the value of x?

-A) -45
+A) -39
-B) -39
+B) -21
-C) -21
+C) -9
-D) -9
+D) 39

 56. A delivery service charges according to the equation C = 5x - 11, where C is the cost in dollars and x is the number of packages.
-What is the minimum number of packages that must be shipped for the cost to be at least $39?
+If the cost must be at least $39, and x must also satisfy x ≤ 15, what is the minimum number of packages that must be shipped?

 A) 9
 B) 10
-C) 4.5
+C) 11
-D) 45
+D) 15

 57. A line passes through points (2, -5) and (8, 13).
 What is the slope of the line?

-A) 4
+A) 3
-B) -4
+B) -3
-C) 20/8
+C) 18/6
 D) 20

 58. If 6x + 19 = 2x + 63, what is the value of x?

-A) 8
+A) 11
 B) 9
-C) 4.67
+C) 44/4
 D) 81

 59. A system of equations is given below: